Taher-39/agency-client./README.md

 - Google/Manual register and login with unique name and email
 - Error/Success handling with react toastify
 - Conditional status color change
+- Send verification code into email when new user try to register
+- Change password/name
+- Forgot password
+- Pagination

 ### Admin Features